I am no longer on this regimen. Click here to know my FAQ's/About Me:

 I started the regimen at the start of one of my college fall semesters, and the redness/flakiness was still there after my finals.
 I constantly received double looks from most of my classmates.
 My job, however, was much easier to deal with.
 Since I work in a freezer all day, my face is usually covered with a scarf/hat, if not slightly red from the cold, so I'm afraid I lucked out on that one.

 ^ ---> If you are going to wash your face, consider using good bar soap rather than liquid soap.
-Liquid soap is the more preferred choice on Dan's Regimen, and I admit that it does feels better too, but if you are able to get your hands on organic and "gentle" soaps with fewer harsh ingredients, then you can have a similarly "clean" effect at a much cheaper price.
+Liquid soap is the more preferred choice on this regimen, and I admit that it does feels better too, but if you are able to get your hands on organic and "gentle" soaps with fewer harsh ingredients, then you can have a similarly "clean" effect at a much cheaper price.

 When using barred soap, less can be more.
 A rich lather is plenty enough for good cleanliness.
 However, barred soap tends to leave a kind of thin layer of roughness behind, so extra water rinsing may be necessary.
-Rubbing off the invisible layer a little longer will your hands should be plenty enough to get rid of it.
+Rubbing off the invisible layer a little longer will your finger tips should be plenty enough to get rid of it.

 Since you'll need to constantly save up for the next 2.5 BP solution every 2-3 months or so anyway, barred soap is a very popular financial choice.
 Bars are also more discrete since most of them have no logo's and aren't labeled for others to see, so you won't need to worry about funny smells or hiding them at home or at the gym.
 It's also easier on the environment and doesn't produce as much waste while throwing away/recycling an entire bottle.